-- -nologo suppresses the startup banner. - -machine:IX86 specifies the target platform.
+- -nologo suppresses the startup banner.

+- -machine:IX86 specifies the target platform.
 While this option is not required, it is good practice to include it.
-(It also eliminates a warning message.) - -section:.edata,RD specifies Section Attributes, which force the linker to include the edata section in the generated DLL.
-The RM/COBOL runtime system uses this information to load the DLL. - -dll builds a DLL as the main output file. - -subsystem:windows specifies the subsystem being supported. - -out:trig.dll names the output file.
+(It also eliminates a warning message.)

+- -dll builds a DLL as the main output file.

+- -subsystem:windows specifies the subsystem being supported.

+- -out:trig.dll names the output file.